 Yes, we may use information collected from our cookies to identify user behaviour and to serve content and offers based on your profile, and for the other purposes described below, to the extent legally permissible in certain jurisdictions.

 Some of the cookies we use don’t collect information that identifies a visitor.
 For example:

 In other cases, we can associate cookie information (including information from cookies placed via our advertisements on third-party sites) with an identifiable individual.
-For example, if we send you a targeted email which includes web beacons, cookies or similar technologies, we will know whether you open, read or delete the message.
+For example, if we send you a targeted email that includes web beacons, cookies, or similar technologies, we will know whether you open, read or delete the message.

 When you click a link in a marketing email you receive from Assurity, we will also use a cookie to log what pages you view and what content you download from our websites, even if you are not registered at or signed into our site.